-- (b) afford full indemnity to all debtors paying their debts, and all persons delivering up that property to the persons to whom probate or letters of administration have been granted. - 45.
-(1) The duties and powers of a personal representative shall include- - (a) the payment of the debts and funeral expenses of the deceased and payment of estate duty if estate duty is payable; - (b) if the deceased left a valid will, the distribution of the property disposed of by the will in accordance with its provisions or an order of court made under section twenty. - (c) when required to do so by the court, either on the application of an interested party or on its own motion- - (i) the production on oath in court of the full inventory of the estate of the deceased; and - (ii) the rendering to the court of an account of the administration of the estate. - (2) Where a personal representative considers that a sale of any of the property forming part of the estate of a deceased person is necessary or desirable in order to carry out his duties, the administrator may sell the property in such manner as appears to him likely to secure receipt of the best price available for that property. - 46.
-Where there are several personal representatives, their powers may, in the absence of any direction to the contrary in the will, be exercised by the majority of them.
+- (1) The duties and powers of a personal representative shall include- - (a) the payment of the debts and funeral expenses of the deceased; - (b) if the deceased left a valid will, the distribution of the property disposed of by the will in accordance with its provisions or an order of court made under section twenty. - (c) when required to do so by the court, either on the application of an interested party or on its own motion- - (i) the production on oath in court of the full inventory of the estate of the deceased; and - (ii) the rendering to the court of an account of the administration of the estate. - (2) Where a personal representative considers that a sale of any of the property forming part of the estate of a deceased person is necessary or desirable in order to carry out his duties, the administrator may sell the property in such manner as appears to him likely to secure receipt of the best price available for that property.

-How powers of several personal representatives exercised
+46. How powers of several personal representatives exercised